Rhine River Castles

 By day five of our Viking River Cruise, we had reached the middle region of the Rhine River!
 Most days we disembarked into town early for a tour and sightseeing but today we were able to sleep in, grab a late breakfast and head to the roof deck for some spectacular views.

 The Middle Rhine is known for its many scattered German castles.
 I think most would be better called castle fortresses to Americans since they're not quite the Disney-esque German palaces that I had envisioned.
 Don't get me wrong!
 They're still beautiful and I especially liked the juxtaposition of the stone walled castles above and the colorful little villages below.

-On our Viking cruise in mid-May 2017, it was still a tad bit chilly and unfortunately on that particular day it chose to rain.
+On our Viking cruise in mid May, it was still a tad bit chilly and unfortunately on that particular day it chose to rain.
 Luckily, Viking river ships are beautifully built Nordic masterpieces of light and we were able to dart down to the Aquavit terrace and still benefit from spectacular open views while shielded from the downpour.

 Despite notions of Romantic Rhineland, life in the Middle Ages was “nasty, brutish and short' as Thomas Hobbes once remarked.
 It's little wonder then that these German castles on the Rhine were thick-walled fortifications, tricked out with tight winding staircases, slit windows and uneven cobblestone floors.
 Perhaps it's just Americans raised on Disney fairy tales who have their history warped.

 In the Roman Ages, the Rhine River was the rightmost border of the empire and the Romans constructed a long paved valley road along the left bank of the river.
 During the Medieval Ages, the Rhine River continued to form a vital route for transportation and most of the castles were built throughout the 12th and 14th centuries to serve as customs control over trade.